schmidje/remarkable-suspended-todo/README.md

 ## Known limitations

 - We are limited by the low resolution of the thumbnails, so do not use TODO lists with too small text.
+This is also the main reason the TODO list page is pasted into a smaller area so that the small resolution is less an issue.
 - The project could be easily improved by developing a compiled binary for the Remarkable of a program that will leverage the image processing part currently done by using the GraphicsMagick package.
-While I am familiar with programming, I never to program on the Remarkable tablet (looks like the Go language is commonly used).
+While I am familiar with programming, I never programmed on the Remarkable tablet (looks like the Go language is commonly used).
 - Similarly, instead of relying on the thumbnails we could develop a program that directly converts the Remarkable .rm format to png, probably borrowing ideas from [pdf2png](https://github.com/pdbeckwith/rm2png).
 This would result in high resolution TODO lists.